-12 Rules for Life (Jordan Peterson); Canadian Winds of the Spirit (Ewen H. Butler); Reckless Daughter: A Portrait of Joni Mitchell (David Yaffe); The Buffalo Roadshow (Tim & The Glory Boys); Refugee Trees (Petra Zantingh); Early Rubens Exhibition
+Art by Petra Zantingh.
+12 Rules for Life (Peterson); Canadian Winds of the Spirit (Butler); Reckless Daughter Joni Mitchell (Yaffe); The Buffalo Roadshow (Tim & The Glory Boys); Early Rubens Exhibition

 12 Rules for Life: An Antidote to Chaos